forestryio/forestry.io/hugo/content/docs/changelog/2018-08-29-changelog.md

 ---
 ## Enhancements

 * **Directory Sections:** A new `exclude` glob can be set to exclude files from your directory sections.
-* **Jekyll Pages Sections:** Forestry now respects the `exclude` file found in your [Jekyll config](https://jekyllrb.com/docs/configuration/ "Jekyll Configuration").
+* **Jekyll Pages Sections:** Forestry now respects the `exclude` field found in your [Jekyll config](https://jekyllrb.com/docs/configuration/ "Jekyll Configuration").

 ## Bug Fixes

 * **Bitbucket SSH Setup:** During the setup of a new Bitbucket repo, Forestry now links directly to the Bitbucket page where you can upload the SSH key.